wooksjs/wooksjs/docs/guide/why.md

 the event trigger.
 The other part of it must be parsed or checked against various data sources (db, iam, abac, ...).

 If we have to parse something, we want to make sure we do it once.
 So why don't just parse everything that we might need each time when event is triggered?
-Well, most of express and fastify apps do exactly this.
+Well, most of existing frameworks do exactly this.
 The problem is that there are many scenarios where parsed body was never used, as well as parsed cookies.

 Another problem is where to cache already parsed and fetched data?
-Express and fastify simply attach everything to a request instance.
+Middleware's based frameworks simply attach everything to a request instance.
 This leads to the following issues:
 - Request object grows and collects too many props;
-- When using TS it's not clear how exactly type the request (Is it still `IncomingMessage`?
+- When using TS it's not clear how to type the request (Is it still `IncomingMessage`?
 Is `Express.Request`?
 What's the difference?);
 - Request object always appears in middlewares and handlers and may be accidentally linked to some persistent object -> memory leaks.

 ## What's the difference with Wooks?